Faithful Semitoric Systems: Completely integrable Hamiltonian systems

-A priori, if the fibers of an integrable system are not necessarily compact, the associated locally weakly toric leaf space may be empty.
-In contrast, when the fibers are required to be compact, the Liouville-Arnol'd Theorem (Theorem \ref{thm:la}) implies $\mathcal{L}_{\mathrm{lt}}$ must be dense in $\mathcal{L}$:
+A priori, if the fibers of an integrable system are not necessarily compact, the associated weakly toric leaf space may be empty.
+In contrast, when the fibers are required to be compact, the Liouville--Arnol'd theorem (Theorem~\ref{thm:la}) implies the following result: